 Reduce waste by repairing goods

 Have you ever heard of the term ‘planned obsolescence’?
 It is the practice of designing products to become obsolete in a short period of time.
 It is prevalent in many industries, especially with tech such as phones.
-This forces consumers to keep buying replacements, which not only leads to extra spending, it also enormous amounts of waste across the globe.
+This forces consumers to keep buying replacements, which not only leads to extra spending, but also generates enormous amounts of waste across the globe.

-From a young age, we’re taught not to be wasteful, and recently there has been a strong emphasis on making ethical and sustainable consumption choices in society in general.
+It might seem like we’re forced into being wasteful by companies that create products with a limited shelf life.
+Yet from a young age, we’re taught not to be wasteful, and recently there has been a strong emphasis on making ethical and sustainable consumption choices in society in general.